blueripple/Guide/Readme.md

 How?
 By helping you make informed choices about how to support important candidates and ballot initiatives with your time and money.

-Starting this fall,
-we will produce and disseminate independent writing and analysis (1-2 emails per month; maybe a few more right before an election — we promise we won’t spam you!).
+Our plan is to produce and disseminate independent writing and analysis (1-2 emails per month; maybe a few more right before an election — we promise we won’t spam you!).
 We aim to: